 Participation is limited to active/current Campus Compact members.

 This program is open to only mid-career scholar-practitioners.
-“Mid-Career” is defined as faculty and community engagement professionals who have been in the field for over eight years and are not yet in a senior leadership position.
+Mid-career is defined as community-engaged faculty who have attained tenure or, if not on the tenure track, are beyond their sixth year or staff who have been in the field for over eight years and are not yet in a senior leadership position.

 Participant expectations